puppetlabs/puppetlabs-puppet_agent/README.markdown

 ##### `collection`

 The Puppet Collection to track, should be one of `puppet5` or `puppet6`.
 Puppet collections contain the latest agents included in the collection's series, so the latest 5 series in puppet5 (for example: 5.5.10) and the latest 6 series in puppet6 (for
-example: 6.1.0).
+example: 6.1.0).  **This parameter is required for installations not connected to PE**
 ``` puppet
   collection => 'puppet6'
 ```